dashpay/docs/wallets/android/getting-started.rst

 .. _dash_android_getting_started:

-Getting Started
+Getting started
 ===============

-Creating a New Wallet
+Creating a new wallet
 ---------------------

 When you first start your Dash Wallet, it will automatically generate a